daniel-sloat/comment-extract/README.md

 ## Examples

 Example input files can be found under 'tests'.
-Example output can be found in 'output'.
+Run the configuration file as-is (after renaming it to config.toml) to run the script on the files in the tests folder to obtain an example output.

 ## Input